 Featuring the RAC…

-This post is part of a new feature on RACblog.
-On Friday afternoons check in for a roundup of stories in which the RAC has been featured!
+This post is part of a weekly feature on RACblog.
+Check in at the end of the week for a roundup of stories in which the RAC has been featured!

 On Tuesday night, Rabbi Saperstein was honored with the role of panelist at the annual Notre Dame Forum.
 This year’s Forum was themed “A More Perfect Union: The Future of America’s Democracy.”
 While the theme of the Forum will inform many programs throughout the year, Rabbi Saperstein sat on the opening panel entitled “Conviction and Compromise: Being a Person of Faith in a Liberal Democracy” with some of the nation’s most prominent religious leaders.
 The panel dealt with themes including religious liberty, the role of religion in elections and the role of faith in public policy.

 Other panelists included: Rev. Richard Cizik, president of the New Evangelical Partnership for the Common Good; Most Rev. Joseph E. Kurtz, archbishop of Louisville; Elder Dallin H. Oaks, member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints; and Rick Warren, founding pastor, Saddleback Church, Lake Forest, Calif.